What is plantar fasciitis?

 How can it be recognized?

 Plantar fasciitis generally appears as a sharp pain in the heel, often accentuated in the morning.
-Depending on the physical activity, it is light and intermittent at first: it may intensify if the condition worsens, until it become constant or chronic.
+Depending on the physical activity, it is light and intermittent at first: it may intensify if the condition worsens until it becomes constant or chronic.

 Treatment solution for plantar fasciitis: